Tuesday, 27 September 2011

 ‘The time continuum should be big enough for both of us…just.’

 The Bad Stuff: Colin Baker’s harness is very obvious at the end of part one.
-Bless, Oscar’s blood pouch is very apparent!
+Similarly, Oscar’s blood pouch is very apparent.

 The Shallow Bit: Peri just loves having her best friends on display, doesn’t she?
-They are squeezed together and smooshed throughout the story with hormonal glee!
-Jamie really gets his leg over!
-‘A young one with a good proportion of meat to the bone’ – who wasn’t thinking of Peri when Shockeye made that description?
-Shockeye squeezes Peri boobs together like cookie dough!
-‘There’s some juiceful meat on this one alright!’ – Jamie’s equipment gets a mention!
+They are squeezed together and smooshed throughout the story with hormonal glee.
+Jamie finally gets his leg over.
+‘A young one with a good proportion of meat to the bone’ Shockeye squeezes Peri cleavage together like cookie dough at the beginning of part three.
+‘There’s some juiceful meat on this one alright!’ – Jamie’s equipment gets a mention.

-Result: I love The Two Doctors with a passion bordering on insanity!
+Result: I love The Two Doctors with a passion bordering on insanity so please feel free to skip this one if you don't.
 People bemoan Peter Moffatt’s direction saying that the story lacks pace but have you read the script?
-This is not supposed to be a dynamic piece, it’s written as a piece of theatre with character interaction and fabulous dialogue triumphing over action!
-This is televisual theatre with the added bonus of delicious visuals.
-Don’t watch The Two Doctors if you want a fast paced action romp but if you are in the mood for rich performances, a fruity script, sumptuous design and sunny locations then this is a treat.
-Holmes’ script is brilliantly subversive, exploring its themes of identity and animal savagery with blackly comic touches and witty loquaciousness.
+This is not supposed to be a dynamic piece, it’s written as a piece of theatre with character interaction and fabulous dialogue triumphing over action.
+It's a televisual matinee with the added bonus of delicious visuals.
+Don’t watch The Two Doctors if you want a fast paced action romp (and it was the norm at the time so I am not surprised that people were a bit bewildered by this) but if you are in the mood for rich performances, a fruity script, sumptuous design and sunny locations then this is a real treat.
+Holmes’ script is brilliantly subversive, exploring the themes of identity and animal savagery with intelligence, blackly comic touches and witty loquaciousness.
 Everyone is running around in the sun having a great time, chewing on their lines and having a blast in each other’s company and their chemistry glows on screen.
-Probably the most enjoyable story to watch in the classic series last ten years: 10/10
+You could dismiss the whole piece and say that it is slow paced and the direction misses the mark on the occasion but that would nitpicking and ignoring a wealth of treasures within.
+I've listed plenty of examples above of why I adore this adventure so much but there is just as much again that I have failed to include (in fear of testing your patience to the limit).
+Probably the most pleasurable story to watch in the classic series last ten years, at least for me: 10/10

 Timelash written by Glen McCoy and directed by Pennant Roberts

-Aristocratic Adventurer: It’s easy to mock the overdone characterisation of the sixth Doctor in this story but amongst the dreck there are still some gems to find.
-Colin Baker is trying his best to find something from the melodramatic drivel he is given to say…although at times he just surrenders to it and it makes for some cringeworthy moments.
-His ‘bad…bad…BAD!’ confirms all your suspicions that he is a shrieking bully (tone it down, Doc!).
-I prefer it when he is quiet and poetic such as when he talks about the Andromeda galaxy.
-He says that it is so difficult to recruit good staff these days throwing a disdainful look at Peri and he shows little mercy to time meddlers!
+Aristocratic Adventurer: It’s easy to mock the overdone characterisation of the sixth Doctor in this story but amongst the dreck there are still some (scant) gems to be found.
+Colin Baker is trying his best to find something in the melodramatic drivel he is given to say…although at times the material is so bad he just surrenders to it.
+His ‘bad…bad…BAD!’ confirms all your suspicions that he is a shrieking bully and he needs to tone it down a bit.
+I prefer it when he is quiet and contemplative such as his wistful reminiscence about the Andromeda galaxy.
+He says that it is so difficult to recruit good staff these days throwing a disdainful look at Peri and suggests that he has little mercy for time meddlers.
 He and Herbert share some fun chemistry, the scene where he discovers him in the TARDIS always makes me chuckle.
-This Doctor is about as powerful as a burnt out android, apparently!
-Looks like the sixth Doctor has developed exactly the same sort of lame swearing as the ‘ham fisted bun vendor’ third Doctor and ‘spack off!’ fourth Doctor – his latest attempt is ‘microcephallic apostate’ (one day he will just say ‘you ¤¤¤¤ing twat’ and I will punch the air!).
-Wow, that is one ugly drawing of Jon Pertwee, I would have sued!
-Strange how you forget how you used to look…that’s because you never used to look like that!
-Saying that you can just imagine the pious third Doctor lecturing Magellan on his unethical experiments, can’t you?
-Its hilarious the way Herbert tells the Doctor not to worry about him and he gives him a pained look and says ‘I’m not.’
-You gotta love his confidence, in the face of Tekker holding a gun in his face he dismisses him with ‘do shut up and go away.’
-Here is another example of the sixth Doctor killing somebody but you can hardly say that he didn’t warn him.
+I've said this in practically every episode of the season but the Doctor has fun chemistry with plenty of male one off guest stars this season and it is a shame that he never got to travel with a male companion of his own.
+I think that really would have worked and helped to soften him up a little.
+This Doctor is about as powerful as a burnt out android.
+Looks like the sixth Doctor has developed exactly the same sort of lame swearing as the ‘ham fisted bun vendor’ third Doctor and ‘spack off!’ fourth Doctor – his latest attempt is ‘microcephallic apostate’ (one day he will just say ‘you fucking twat').
+That is one ugly drawing of Jon Pertwee.
+Strange how you forget how you used to look…that’s because you never used to look like that.
+Mind you, you can just imagine the dictatorial third Doctor lecturing Magellan on his unethical experiments, can’t you?
+I love the moment when Herbert tells the Doctor not to worry about him and he gives him a pained look and says ‘I’m not.’
+You have to love this guys confidence, in the face of Tekker holding a gun in his face he dismisses him with ‘do shut up and go away.’
+He is responsible for Tekker's death in a round about sort of way but he did warn him not to fire.
 Watch the Doctor’s amazing growing hair as he rushes into the TARDIS in episode two to stop the missile…it grows about three inches between scenes (you can really tell this padding was filmed later).
-Teehee – I love him picking up the struggling Peri and throwing her out of the TARDIS!
-Putting the TARDIS between the missile and Karfel is incredibly dangerous, what a reckless fool!
+I love him picking up the struggling Peri and throwing her out of the TARDIS.
+It is an example of the hysterical chemistry between them really working.
+Putting the TARDIS between the missile and Karfel is incredibly dangerous and reckless, but might save an entire planet.
+What you have in Timelash is an exhausted actor (torn between this and panto) trying to salvage something from a retarded script.
+The fact that he manages at all is something of a minor miracle but this is still the weakest story for the characterization of the sixth Doctor and even this isn't that bad.
+He's still memorable, at least.

 Busty Babe: Ouch, how did this characterisation of Peri ever get off of the drawing board?
 Eric Saward says on the documentary that Peri was one of the better companions they had but they could never find anything for her to do.
 Why not?
-As script editor I would have ripped up this script and started all over again!
-This doesn’t hark back to sixties sexism, Doctor Who has never been this sexist before.
-Peri is dragged around by a collar, treated like a sex object, just a pretty face to salivate over and scream continually in the face of the monsters.
+As script editor I would have ripped up this script and started all over again.
+This doesn’t hark back to sixties misogyny, Doctor Who has never been this sexist before.
+Peri is dragged around by a collar, treated as a sex object, salivated over and forced to scream continually in the face of the monsters.
 It’s unforgivably bad.
-In episode two she is released from her manacles and just stands there screaming like an idiot until a man comes in with a flaming torch and rescues her!
-However despite all this nonsense there are a few moments where I enjoyed Peri.
-When the Doctor threatens to take her home she jumps in immediately to stop him revealing that she does enjoy travelling with him.
-Her botany is brought up again (its mentioned in The Mark of the Rani, Timelash, Revelation of the Daleks and The Mysterious Planet) which is nice although she does look like a plum sticking her tongue out at the poisonous plants.
-Easily Peri’s weakest story, you can’t help but feel sorry for Nicola Bryant – still her best three stories are coming up.
+In episode two she is released from her manacles and just stands there screaming like an idiot until a man comes in with a flaming torch and rescues her.
+Nicola Bryant manages to salvage a few moments.
+When the Doctor threatens to take her home she jumps in immediately to stop him which reveals that she does enjoy travelling with him to a point.
+Her botany is brought up again (it's mentioned in The Mark of the Rani, Timelash, Revelation of the Daleks and The Mysterious Planet) which is nice although she does look like a plum sticking her tongue out at the poisonous plants.
+Easily Peri’s weakest story, you can’t help but feel sorry for Nicola Bryant – mind you with her best three stories coming up she's in for a wealth of strong material before she departs.

 Sparkling Dialogue: In general the dialogue is horrendous so it really surprises you when a gem comes along: